 Free Delivery over 100$ purchase | Livraison gratuite à partir de 100 $ d'achat

 In recent years, a big community event has been a two-day Apple Fest on the second Saturday/Sunday in September.
-The farm is opened to the public for wagon rides and other family activities for free.
-Looking ahead, he plans to further diversify his crops into Christmas trees and to continue developing his wine variety (currently 14 types) using unique fruit like kiwi and sea buckthorn from Les Fruits du Poirier.
+The farm is open to the public for wagon rides and other family activities for free.
+Looking ahead, he plans to diversify his crops into Christmas trees further and to continue developing his wine variety (currently 14 types) using unique fruits like kiwi and sea buckthorn from Les Fruits du Poirier.

 Sign up to hear from us about specials, sales and events

 Taste our wine of the month with a 10% discount

 Mapleberry Wine (10.5%)

 Mapleberry is a lovely dessert wine made with maple syrup from La Ferme St. Malo in St. Pascal Baylon, pure cranberry juice from Upper Canada Cranberries south of Ottawa and apple cider from our orchard.